A meat preservation method learned from the Dutch

 We like how this has come full circle.
 The Dutchie’s brought South Africans biltong in its most basic form and over time, South Africans perfected the art of making it and thus making it part of the national staple diet.
 We think that it's fair game to offer Premium Biltong in The Netherlands too, as an ode to the early Dutch settlers.
 Made with local Dutch beef and traditional South African flavours, Runder Biltong is simply the best biltong you will find in The Netherlands.

 BILTONG IS BILTONG.
 BILTONG IS NOT JERKY.

 These two products are often confused because of the similarities of their looks.
 Yes, they are both a form of dried beef but the processes used to achieve these products are vastly different.

 Generally speaking, jerky is cooked and smoked to speed up the dehydrating process (often an artificial smokey flavour is used).
 It is pumped full of non-natural ingredients to enhance the taste and shelf life of the product.
-This results in a product with very low nutritional and mostly a bad taste.
+This results in a product with very low nutritional value and mostly a bad tasting product.